donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Get All Vector Coordinates\
 **Type:** An action that returns a value\
-**Description:** He receives all the coordinates of the vector and assigns the result to the alternating.
+**Description:** Gets all coordinates of a vector and assigns the result to variables.

 **Usage example:**
 ```ts